|Location:||Duncan, British Columbia|

 |Building Type:||Single Family Residential|

-Inspired by the natural beauty and history of the land, the purpose of the Green Point Project is to rejuvenate the ecosystem, respect the archeological history and create a highly sustainable 2,500 s.f. residence that produces all of its’ energy on site and is constructed of non-toxic, natural and salvaged materials.
-The project is an exploration into creating a sustainable place that promotes health and wellness by connecting to its natural surroundings and respecting the history of the site.
+Inspired by the natural beauty and history of the land, and the need to be pro-active as a family to reverse climate change; The Green Point Project is a highly sustainable, site regenerative, affordable design and construction of a 2,500 s.f. residence.
+It will produce all of its energy on site and is constructed of non-toxic, natural and salvaged materials.
+This architectural project is a biophilic exploration and a living laboratory.
+It aims to create a sustainable place that promotes healthy living and wellness.
+The project explores constructing a living building that connects and rejuvenates it’s natural environment and respects the rich history and unique archeology of the region.

 To create a sustainable, healthy and inspiring residence that exists in harmony with the environment and helps to regenerate the surrounding eco-system and natural habitat.